Toggle menu

 Eligibility criteria for joining the housing register

-To join the housing register you must meet the following criteria:
+To join the housing register we expect applicants to meet the following criteria:

 You may not be eligible to join the housing register if:

-- housing-related debt: you owe rent or other housing-related debt over £3,000 (for singles or childless couples) or £5,500 (for families with children)
+• housing-related debt: you owe housing-related debt over £3,000 (single person or couple without children or £5,500 (household with children)

 Local connection